simshadows/discord-mentionbot/README.md

 Key features:

-* **Persistent data and settings** *(Still under development)*
+* **Persistent data and settings**
 * **Modularity**: Modules give the bot functionality.
+	* Each module has the ability to pre-process incoming commands, allowing for some very interesting uses.
-* **Customizability**: Server owners are able to set up installed modules and change settings as desired. *(Still under development)*
+* **Server-wise Customizability**: Server owners are able to set up installed modules and change settings as desired.
 * **Hierarchical Permissions System**: Assign roles different permission levels.
-Apart from the bot owner and server owner, there are 9 assignable permission levels, including a "No Privileges" level.
+Apart from the bot owner and server owner, there are 9 assignable permission levels, including a "No Privileges" level. *(Still under development)*
 * **Server-isolation**: Each server is treated separately with their own installed modules, settings, and functionality.<sup>[1]</sup>

-Currently, no other modules are available while the main program structure is being built.
-Check back later though!

-**Notes:**
+# Available Modules

+* **Mentions**: Tools for keeping track of mentions.
+	* Mentions can be PMed when users are offline (with the ability to opt-out).
+	* A search tool allows you to scan through channels for mentions.
+	* A mentions cache for presenting a quick summary of

+# Notes

 * `classdiagram.xml` is opened with [draw.io](https://www.draw.io/).
 * `design_notes.txt` is used by myself to reflect on my own design choices as this project is partly a learning exercise in object-oriented design.